cheier/GCD_CourseProject/codebook.md

 LAYING |Data gathered while laying down

 **Processed Data Notes**
-*tidyMean.txt* will contain a single mean value for each activity per subject.
++ *tidyMean.txt* will contain a single mean value for each activity per subject.
-*tidyData.txt* will contain the full gathered dataset.
++ *tidyData.txt* will contain the full gathered dataset.
 Activities will cover the full time series of the variables associated with them.

 ---
 ####tBodyAcc.mean.X

-+ **Description**: Mean variables from the time domain body acceleration data along the X axis of the accelerometer
++ **Description**: Mean data gathered from the time domain body acceleration data along the X axis of the accelerometer
 + **Type**: numeric
 + **Value**
   + **tidyData.txt**: Magnitude